 A study of the culture and monuments of the High Middle Ages in France, with visits to Saint Denis, Chartres, Sainte-Chapelle, Amiens, Reims and Paris's Cité de l'Architecture and Cluny Museum.
 We shall read and discuss accompanying historical, literary, and philosophical works by Peter Abelard, Abbot Suger, Rutebeuf, Saint Bernard, Joinville, Thibaut de Champagne, Pseudo-Dionysius, Marie de France, James of Voragine, Guibert de Nogent, and the anonymous Song of Roland, Quest for the Holy Grail, fabliaux, and courtly lyric.
 Core consideration of gothic architecture, urban and economic renewal, and intellectual, social, and religious life of twelfth- and thirteenth-century France.
 Participants will be contacted after the deadline to choose to take the course as FREN, HUMS, or LITR.

-R. Howard Bloch is Sterling Professor of French at Yale and has written widely on the literature and art of the Middle Ages as well as the late nineteenth century.
-His latest book is Paris and Her Cathedrals (W.W.
+Professor Bloch has written widely on the literature and art of the Middle Ages as well as the late nineteenth century.
+His latest book is titled Paris and Her Cathedrals (W.W.
 Norton).

 Yale Summer Session Programs Abroad updates program budgets in late January.
 Please note the year listed on the button below.